Paddling Trips on the River

 - The short section between access points in Landsford Canal State Park is about 1 mile long.
 This section in takes about 2 hours to paddle (if you take time to enjoy the scenery) and takes you through the rare Catawba River Spider Lilies (which bloom during May and early June) and some sections of the historic Landsford Canal.
 Pay attention to the orange tape marking the side channel that leads to the take-out or you will find yourself with a long, unanticipated paddle to the Hwy 9 bridge.

 - The final section, from Landsford Canal State Park to the Hwy.
 9 bridge access is about 7.4 miles long.
 A recent trip report is at http://www.paddling.net/places/showReport.html?3452.
 Additional information is at http://www.sctrails.net/trails/alltrails/watertrails/CatawbaRiver.html.
+If water levels are low, you may find yourself dragging your canoe through portions of this section of the river.

 - Another fun paddle is to go downstream from the Hwy 9 bridge and then up Cane Creek or continue downstream to the access area in Fishing Creek Reservoir (approximately 10 miles).
+The level of water in this area is controlled by a dam so there is almost always plenty of water in this section.

 - Landsford Canal Park map - map showing the location of the put-in and take-out as well as the major shoals in the River.
 The trip through the spider lilies typically takes 1-3 hours.
 There is a put-in and take-out in the park.